The roughness exponent and its model-free estimation: Introduction

 \section{Introduction}

-The Hurst parameter was originally defined by Hurst \cite{Hurst} as a measure of the autocorrelation of a time series.
-But it is well known that it can also determine the degree of \lq roughness\rq\ of a trajectory, e.g., in terms of the fractal dimension of its graph or its $p^{\text{th}}$ variation.
-Both notions are often used interchangeably in the literature.
-While the link between autocorrelation and roughness is well-established for stochastic processes such as fractional Brownian motion, it is by no means a universal truth.
-Indeed, Gneiting and Schlather \cite{Gneiting2004Hurst} constructed a class of stationary Gaussian processes for which the Hurst parameter and fractal dimension decouple completely.
+The Hurst parameter was originally defined by Hurst~\cite{Hurst} as a measure of the autocorrelation of a time series.
+But it is well known that it can also determine a degree of \lq roughness\rq\ of the trajectories of certain stochastic processes, such as fractional Brownian motion.
+However, Gneiting and Schlather~\cite{Gneiting2004Hurst} constructed a class of stationary Gaussian processes for which the Hurst parameter and its roughness decouple completely, if the roughness is quantified in terms of fractal dimension; see also Cheridito \cite{CheriditoDiss} and Bennedsen et al.~\cite{BennedsenLundePakkanen} for related work.
 It is therefore necessary to distinguish between the classical, autocorrelation-based Hurst parameter and a suitable index for the roughness of a trajectory.
 In this paper, we study such a roughness index, which is based on the $p^{\text{th}}$ variation of a continuous real-valued function.

 Recall that, if $x:[0,1]\to\bR$ is a continuous function and $p>0$, the $p^{\text{th}}$ variation of $x$ along the sequence of dyadic partitions is defined as the limit of